buildpacks/docs/content/docs/reference/spec/migration/platform-api-0.7-0.8.md

 #### Backwards compatibility - older buildpacks

-Platforms can continue to retrieve BOM information output by buildpacks implementing Buildpack API < 0.7 by reading the `bom` key in the `io.buildpacks.build.metadata` label (for run-time dependencies), and by saving off report.toml prior to the build container exiting (for build-time dependencies).
+Platforms can continue to retrieve BOM information in the legacy format (if output by buildpacks) by reading the `bom` key in the `io.buildpacks.build.metadata` label (for run-time dependencies), and by saving off report.toml prior to the build container exiting (for build-time dependencies).